RahulBoipai/Finetune-VIT-Image-Classification/README.md

-# Vision Transformer FineTune Classifier
+# Vision Transformer FineTuned Classifier
 [google colab](https://colab.research.google.com/drive/19ySYPRIMFlyPO0hrEfOmucgz_xbM0YOD?authuser=1#scrollTo=6xZnCvBEHcbo)

 ## Overview
 Used pretrained VIT model from pytorch, the VIT model is used as a feature extractor.
 In the code you can either use pretrained model or alose finetune using the train data and then test it on test data.

 ## DataFolder
-the format for data will be `classname_train/test`.
+The format for data will be `classname_train` for train data and `classname_test` for test data.
 Inside the data folder keep the folder structure.
 You can use you own custom data here with the following format and it will take the images and associate labels.

 ## Run